-On a small scale, this has led to the publication of a scientific paper on Eastern Red Bat (Lasiurus borealis) migration in the offshore environment of the mid-Atlantic (Hatch et al. 2013; Chapter 17).
-Collaborators also used the two datasets to identify temporal and spatial patterns of species presence and relative abundance in the study area, including the identification of "persistent hotspots," or geographic areas with consistently high numbers of animals or species through time (Chapter 17).
-These persistent hotspots of abundance and species richness could indicate important habitat use areas
+On a small scale, this has led to the publication of a scientific paper on Eastern red bat (Lasiurus borealis) migration in the offshore environment of the Mid-Atlantic (Hatch et al. 2013; Chapter 11).
+Collaborators also used the two datasets to identify temporal and spatial patterns of species presence and relative abundance in the study area, including the identification of "persistent hotspots," or geographic areas with consistently high numbers of animals or species through time (Chapter 11).
+These persistent hotspots of abundance and species richness could indicate important habitat use areas (Santora and

-(Santora and Veit 2013).
-Temporal patterns of observations of different species and groups within the study area can also be used to determine potential exposure to offshore development activities at different times of year (Chapter 17).
+Veit 2013).
+Temporal patterns of observations of different species and groups within the study area can also be used to determine potential exposure to offshore development activities at different times of year (Chapter 11).

-A broad geographic and temporal scale of analysis may be required to fully assess exposure to wildlife from proposed development projects, however, including the examination of locations which were not directly surveyed.
-The incorporation of environmental covariates into modeling efforts allowed for the prediction of relative densities across the study area for many taxa (Chapters 12, 15-16, and 18-19), with one or both survey datasets used to describe populations of interest.
-In some cases, one survey method was significantly better than the other for surveying a particular taxon (for example, digital aerial surveys for sea turtles; Chapter 15), while in other cases, the two datasets could be combined using recently developed joint modeling frameworks (Chapter 19).
-Common Loons (Gavia immer) and Redthroated Loons (G. stellata), which proved difficult to distinguish in aerial video, provided a test case for using boat-based species identifications to inform aerial models and developing spatially explicit speciesspecific estimates of relative abundance (Chapter 16).
-In Chapter 19, project collaborators developed an integrated modeling approach in which predictions of marine bird abundance and distribution were jointly informed by aerial surveys (which encompassed a large geographic area), and boat surveys (which allowed for estimation of detection probability).
-Building on Chapters 12 and 18, Chapter 19 incorporated remotely collected environmental covariate data into the hierarchical modeling structure and produced a single prediction of abundance and distribution across the study area that utilized data from both survey approaches.
-Integrated models for the four taxa examined (terns, alcids, loons, and gannets) predicted taxon-specific hotspots that generally concurred with the results from Chapters 12 and 17, and in some cases performed better than models developed using data from a single survey approach.
+A broader geographic and temporal scale of analysis may be required to fully assess exposure to wildlife from proposed development projects, however, including the examination of locations which were not directly surveyed.
+The incorporation of environmental covariates into modeling efforts allowed for the prediction of relative densities across the study area for many taxa (Chapters 9 and 12-14), with one or both survey datasets used to describe populations of interest.
+In some cases, one survey method was significantly better than the other for surveying a particular taxon (for example, digital aerial surveys for sea turtles; Chapter 12), while in other cases, the two datasets could be combined using recently developed joint modeling frameworks.
+In Chapter 14, project collaborators developed an integrated modeling approach in which predictions of marine bird abundance and distribution were jointly informed by aerial surveys (which encompassed a large geographic area), and boat surveys (which allowed for estimation of detection probability).
+Building on Chapters 9 and 13, Chapter 14 incorporated remotely collected environmental covariate data into the hierarchical modeling structure and produced a single prediction of abundance and distribution across the study area that utilized data from both survey approaches.
+Integrated models for the four taxa examined (terns, alcids, loons, and gannets) predicted taxon-specific hotspots that generally concurred with the results from Chapters 9 and 13, and in some cases performed better than models developed using data from a single survey approach.
 While additional exploration and model development is needed, these results indicate that joint modeling approaches may be a fruitful avenue of continued research.